mbabynames search ✿

 Dawson Alexander

-Dawson ("noble and strong") with Alexander ("defender of the people").
+Dawson ("son of David") with Alexander ("defender of the people").
 Together the name has two layers: the first name brings one quality, the middle name another.
 The longer Alexander (4 syllables) builds on the shorter Dawson, giving the name forward momentum.

 Dawson Everett